 This is a wonderful opportunity for those students who are strong in their Spanish language capabilities and want to achieve fluency in Spanish, especially with regard to law terminology for working with future Spanish-speaking clients.
 All classes are held in Spanish; therefore, anyone interested in studying abroad at Universidad Iberoamericana must be proficient in the language.

 Second- and third-year UNC law students take between 12-15 credit hours which are applicable toward their J.D. degree from UNC-Chapel Hill School of Law.
 Students are able to choose from a broad spectrum of classes to fit their particular interests.
-Students interested in studying at Universidad Iberoamericana should contact Director of International Programs Dr. Beverly Sizemore to set up an appointment time.
-Students should meet with Dr. Sizemore by early-October for a spring semester exchange and by early-March for a fall semester exchange.
+Students interested in studying at Universidad Iberoamericana should meet with the Office of International Programs by early-October for a spring semester exchange and by early-March for a fall semester exchange.
 Interested students should consult the Iberoamericana Factsheet for more information.